RichardRosenblat/anima-engine-docs/vision.md

 Safety is enforced at the engine level, not delegated to personality or user expectation.

-If DAUGHTER cannot act safely, she does not act.
+If ANIMA cannot act safely, she does not act.

 ---